-Project pricing model: Should you choose a fixed price or an hourly rate?
+Project pricing model: Fixed price or an hourly rate

 How conscious are you in choosing the pricing model in the projects?
 Whether you have a fixed price or an hourly price in the project actually has an effect on profitability.
 Therefore, it is important to carefully think about which pricing model you should choose.

 In this blog post, we will explain in more detail how your price model choice affects the way you work, and how it has an impact on the profitability of the projects.